raul23/clustering-text/README.rst

 |

-`:information_source:` Explaining some of these options/arguments
+`:information_source:` Explaining some important and interesting options/arguments

 - ``input_directory`` is the path to the main directory containing the documents to cluster.
 - By **dataset re-creation** I mean what happens when you delete the pickle dataset file and generate the dataset